MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-workday-to-microsoft-cloud-app-security.md

 ---
-title: Connect Workday to Cloud App Security (Preview)
+title: Connect Workday to Defender for Cloud Apps (Preview)
-description: This article provides information about how to connect your Workday app to Cloud App Security using the API connector for visibility and control over use. ms.date: 02/09/2021 ms.topic: how-to
+description: This article provides information about how to connect your Workday app to Defender for Cloud Apps using the API connector for visibility and control over use. ms.date: 02/09/2021 ms.topic: how-to
 ---
-# Connect Workday to Microsoft Cloud App Security
+# Connect Workday to Microsoft Defender for Cloud Apps

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-This article provides instructions for connecting Microsoft Cloud App Security to your existing Workday account using the app connector API.
+This article provides instructions for connecting Microsoft Defender for Cloud Apps to your existing Workday account using the app connector API.
 This connection gives you visibility into and control over Workday use.
-For information about how Cloud App Security protects Workday, see [Protect Workday](protect-workday.md).
+For information about how Defender for Cloud Apps protects Workday, see [Protect Workday](protect-workday.md).

 ## Quick start